Do Dark Matter and Dark Energy exist? Universal Field Cosmology's new theory of gravity makes them unnecessary

 four-dimensional space-timeFour-dimensional space-time

 From this perspective, electromagnetic radiation (EMR) just seems to us to be moving at the speed of light because we are moving through a “stationary” EMR field at that speed due to the expansion of the universe.
 This switch to seeing all EMR as being a part of a “stationary” energy field, universal in nature, through which all matter is moving at the speed of light, is the critical insight of this theory and the foundation upon which its model of the universe is built.
-Everything else in this theory falls into place fairly simply once this assumption is made, with only simple math needed to derive formulas that accurately describe reality and that resolve many significant dilemmas in modern physics.
+Everything else in this theory falls into place fairly simply once this assumption is made, with only simple math needed to derive equations that accurately describe reality and that resolve many significant dilemmas in modern physics.

 The question of what is moving and what is “stationary” has always been important in cosmology.
 Ptolemy’s cosmology, which had the Earth being stationary and the sun and planets moving around it, made the motions of planets seem very complicated, requiring intricate combinations of